Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Experiments

 \subsection{Ablation: Joint Training vs.\ LoRA Toggle}

 An alternative to \ours{}'s retrieval-only training is GritLM-style joint training~\citep{muennighoff2025gritlm}, which alternates between embedding and generation batches during fine-tuning.
-We train a joint model on the same Qwen3.5-4B base using alternating batches (80\% ColBERT loss, 20\% cross-entropy on LLaVA-Instruct VQA data~\citep{liu2023llava}), with identical LoRA configuration (r=16, $\alpha$=64), learning rate ($5{\times}10^{-5}$), and schedule (1 epoch, cosine with 8\% warmup), but a smaller effective batch size of 32 (vs.\ 112 for \ours{}).\footnote{The batch size difference reflects the added memory cost of interleaving generation batches.
-This does not affect the conclusion: the failure of LoRA-on generation is catastrophic (single-token collapse), not a marginal performance gap that batch size could explain.} We evaluate both models in three inference modes: LoRA-on retrieval, LoRA-off generation, and LoRA-on generation (the mode GritLM-style training is designed to enable).
+For this ablation we train a joint model on the same Qwen3.5-4B base using alternating batches (80\% ColBERT loss, 20\% cross-entropy on LLaVA-Instruct VQA data~\citep{liu2023llava}), with LoRA $r{=}16$, $\alpha{=}64$, dropout $0.197$.
+Batch size is 32 for the joint model vs.\ 112 for the matched retrieval-only partner; interleaving generation batches inflates memory.
+We evaluate both models in three inference modes: LoRA-on retrieval, LoRA-off generation, and LoRA-on generation (the mode GritLM-style training is designed to enable).

 \Cref{tab:ablation} summarizes the results.
-The two functional modes---retrieval (LoRA on) and generation (LoRA off)---produce equivalent results for both training approaches, despite significantly different adapter weights.
-The 0.5\,pp retrieval gap between the two models is comparable in magnitude to the non-significant \ours{}-vs-baseline difference (\Cref{tab:vidore}), consistent with all three models performing equivalently on V1.
+On the LoRA-on retrieval mode and LoRA-off generation mode, the two training approaches are equivalent within experimental noise, despite large adapter-weight differences (max element-wise diff 0.50).

-The critical finding is that LoRA-on generation---the mode that joint training was designed to enable---fails entirely.
+The notable finding is that LoRA-on generation, the mode that joint training was designed to enable, fails entirely.
 On DocVQA ($n{=}200$, $T{=}0$), the jointly-trained model produces a single token (``The'') with probability $p{=}0.91$ regardless of image content, unable to condition on visual input.
-This is the same failure mode observed in our earlier 0.8B experiments, showing that a rank-16 LoRA adapter trained with bidirectional attention cannot support autoregressive generation, regardless of model scale or whether generation data was included during training.
-This suggests that LoRA toggling is not merely convenient but \emph{structurally necessary} within the LoRA training regime: the low-rank subspace cannot simultaneously serve both attention modes in our experiments.
-This conclusion is specific to LoRA ($r{=}16$, $\alpha{=}64$); GritLM's full fine-tuning successfully supports both modes~\citep{muennighoff2025gritlm}, suggesting the failure is a low-rank constraint rather than a fundamental property of bidirectional attention.
+LoRA toggling is therefore structurally necessary at this rank: the low-rank subspace cannot simultaneously serve both attention modes.
+GritLM's full fine-tuning successfully supports both modes~\citep{muennighoff2025gritlm}, so the LoRA-on causal failure is a low-rank constraint rather than a fundamental property of bidirectional attention.
+In-batch negatives dominate ColBERT-loss signal, so the $\sim$3.5$\times$ batch difference is a confound on the retrieval delta (0.8893 vs.\ 0.8842 nDCG@5, GritLM slightly ahead despite the smaller batch).
+The retrieval equivalence claim rests on this being within experimental noise; the single-token collapse does not.